Symmetric Self-Dual Quantum Codes on High Dimensional Expanders

 Of course, a well-known feature of the traditional color code is its transversal gates, and we have discussed above the intense interest in achieving such transversal non-Clifford gates for qLDPC codes with good parameters.
-We show that a mechanism closely tied to the cup product on simplicial sheaves with local multiplication property developed in \autocite{LinSheaf} can be leveraged to great advantage in our framework by using the structure of logical operators revealed by the color code unfolding idea.
+We show in Section \ref{TannerCodeTransversal} that a mechanism closely tied to the cup product on $D$-dimensional simplicial sheaves with local $D$-orthogonal codes (i.e. multiplication property) developed in \autocite{LinSheaf} can be leveraged to great advantage in our framework by using the structure of logical operators revealed by the color code unfolding idea.